 By coming to San Francisco, is it the first time that you perform outside of France?

 The play has already traveled to Tel Aviv, Seoul, and Papeete … And now it is being translated to be performed in Spain, Germany, Argentina, and Canada.

 This piece was an extraordinary success!
 It has been played in Paris at the Theater Michel since October 2018 without interruption, and we are on the biggest tour ever seen in France to date with nearly 700 performances.

 We have scheduled one performance in San Francisco, and two in Los Angeles.

 The success of the Turing Machine changed my life.
 But I don’t consider myself an author, I’m an actor and the more I play, the happier I am!

 I heard that you are working on a new project.

 It is true and chance does things well.
 During my stay in San Francisco, I will take the opportunity to deepen my research on Jack London because he is at the center of my next work.
 Coming to San Francisco will be a bit like a hyphen between Alan Turing and Jack London.

-The performance has been postponed to an unknown date.
-Stay tuned.
-The play will be performed with Benoit Solès and Amaury de Crayencour in French in November 2022 at TLF San Francisco.
+The play will be performed with Benoit Solès and Amaury de Crayencour in French on November 4th, 2022 at TLF San Francisco.
 Tickets here.